The Academy Optimist Newsletter

 Competition begins at the Club level where medals are awarded to the 1st, 2nd and 3rd place winners ($100, $75, & $50 respectively).
 Then the first place winner will advance to the District contest to compete for a $2,500 college scholarship.
 The District-level scholarships are funded by the Optimist International Foundation.

-How To Enter: Students need to submit an essay on the pre-assigned topic and a completed Application.
-Completed packets can be mailed, emailed, or picked up at a local Colorado Springs school by January 31, 2017.
-Interested students must contact the Academy Optimist Club Essay Chair, Theresa Null, at firstname.lastname@example.org, (719) 322-8465 or by her address below:
+How To Enter: For the 2022-2023 Contest year, Students need to submit an essay on the pre-assigned topic and a completed Application.
+Completed packets can be mailed, emailed, or picked up at a local Colorado Springs school by February 4, 2023.
+Interested students must contact the Donna Priester at email@example.com or by the address below:

-For more information, please contact Sharon Foster at email@example.com.
+For more information, please contact Donna Priester at firstname.lastname@example.org.

 The Communication Contest for the Deaf and Hard of Hearing (CCDHH) provides an opportunity for young people who are deaf or hard of hearing to communicate in a public forum while developing valuable skills and confidence.
 The students write and present a speech on a topic selected annually by Optimist International.
 The contestants can present in sign or orally to the judges and audience.

-For an application and contest rules please go to: 2018-2019 Optimist CCDHH Application & Rules
+Application and contest rules are available at: 2022-2023 CCDHH Application & Rules

-For more information, please contact Al Shea at firstname.lastname@example.org.
+For more information, please contact Tim Wolken at email@example.com.

 Registration per school is limited to 3 teams per grade level, nine teams total.
 Should the tournaments fill before the December 1 deadline teams will be accepted in the order in which paid registrations are received.
 Invitations are sent to all schools in the Colorado-Wyoming area.